data-abhishek/AWS-Certified-Data-Analyst-Preparation/README.md

 #### Experimentation
 You collected a sample dataset of news articles, and decided on which categories you want the articles to be classified into.
 You designed a flow that takes a news article as input, and uses an LLM to classify the article.
 To test whether your flow generates the expected output, you run it against your sample dataset.

-Diagram of the four steps during experimentation.

-The experimentation phase is an iterative process during which you (1) run the flow against a sample dataset.
-You then (2) evaluate the prompt's performance.
-If you're (3) satisfied with the result, you can move on to evaluation and refinement.
-If you think there's room for improvement, you can (4) modify the flow by changing the prompt or flow itself.
+The experimentation phase is an iterative process during which you:

+1. **Run the flow** against a sample dataset
+2. **Evaluate the prompt's performance**
+3. **Check satisfaction** with the result - if satisfied, move on to evaluation and refinement
+4. **Modify the flow** by changing the prompt or flow itself if improvement is needed

 #### Evaluation and refinement
 When you're satisfied with the output of the flow that classifies news articles, based on the sample dataset, you can assess the flow's performance against a larger dataset.